RosettaCommons/documentation/stepwise.md

-hbond_sc                                         Sidechain-sidechain hydrogen bond energy geom_sol_fast                                    Geometric solvation energy for polar atoms (environment-independent) loop_close                                       Entropic cost for loops not yet instantiated but whose endpoints are fixed atom_pair_constraint                             any pairwise distance constraints (not implemented yet) coordinate_constraint                            any constraints to put atoms at specific coordinates (not implemented yet) ref                                              Cost for instantiation of a full RNA/protein residue, backbone + sidechain free_suite                                       Bonus for freeing a terminal phosphate or sugar free_2HOprime                                    Bonus for freeing a 2'-OH hydroxyl intermol                                         Cost of bringing two chains together at 1 M (-conc flag can change this)
+hbond_sc                                         Sidechain-sidechain hydrogen bond energy geom_sol_fast                                    Geometric solvation energy for polar atoms (environment-independent) loop_close                                       Entropic cost for loops not yet instantiated but whose endpoints are fixed ref                                              Cost for instantiation of a full RNA/protein residue, backbone + sidechain free_suite                                       Bonus for freeing a terminal phosphate or sugar (may be unified with ref) free_2HOprime                                    Bonus for freeing a 2'-OH hydroxyl (may be unified with ref) intermol                                         Cost of bringing two chains together at 1 M (-conc flag can change this) other_pose                                       Score of sister poses (if building off separate PDBs, prior to merge) linear_chainbreak                                Closure term to keep chainbreaks together upon loop closure atom_pair_constraint                             any pairwise distance constraints (not implemented yet) coordinate_constraint                            any constraints to put atoms at specific coordinates (not implemented yet)

 [RNA stuff]
 fa_elec_rna_phos_phos                            Distance-dep. dielectric Coulomb repulsion term between phosphates